 Light bulbs only work when electricity causes their filaments to activate.
 Lawn sprinklers are literally “dead in the water” without water.
 And gas stoves won’t heat anything without natural gas.
-Similarly, carriers like utilities, connect wireless devices, such as mobile phones, to communication networks.
-That’s all they do.
+Similarly, carriers like utilities, connect wireless devices to communication networks.
+Publishers, who are 4G content providers, drive mobile adoption and engagement.

 On the other hand, your television, radio, mobile phone, mp3 player and Sony Play Station are different.
 They deliver audio and video programs.
 These multimedia devices aren’t “appliances” in the same way as a fridge, furnace or dishwasher.
 Yes, they require electric power to work.
 But their value is the multimedia content they offer.
 Imagine turning on your television without a cable, satellite and fiber optic connection or using a smartphone without a mobile Internet connection.
 No content.
 No information.
 They become appliances.